 On our visit, the concert was an Earth, Wind, and Fire tribute band that finished with an energetic cover of Uptown Funk that had everyone in the area on their feet dancing.
 After the concert, don’t miss the 9:45PM fireworks shot from the Joe’s Crab Shack pier every Saturday night throughout the summer series.

-Every beach needs a boardwalk.
-The highlight of the Daytona Beach boardwalk is the walk itself since much of it is currently undergoing renovations.
-Get shot into the air in the giant slingshot ride, explore a Daytona Beach clock fountain, read about the history of beach racing, and enjoy a piece of the world’s most famous taffy from Zeno’s Boardwalk Sweet Shop at the very end of the boardwalk.
+Play games in a classic arcade, explore a Daytona Beach clock fountain, read about the history of beach racing, and enjoy a piece of the world’s most famous taffy from Zeno’s Boardwalk Sweet Shop at the very end of the boardwalk.

 You would think I would recommend playing miniature golf at a mini golf course right?
 Then you’d be partially right.
 I do recommend the mini golf, but I also recommend feeding and holding the alligators while you’re there.